 - i.
-Preparing the Financial Report that gives a true and fair view in accordance with Australian Accounting Standards, the ACFID Code of Conduct and the ACNC. - ii.
-Preparing the Financial Report in accordance with Section 24(2) of the Charitable Fundraising (NSW) Act 1991 and Regulations (the Act and Regulations). - iii.
-Implementing necessary internal control to enable the preparation of a Financial Report that gives a true and fair view and is free from material misstatement, whether due to fraud or error. - iv.
-Assessing the Group's ability to continue as a going concern.
-This includes disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless they either intend to liquidate the Group or to cease operations, or have no realistic alternative but to do so.
+Preparing the Financial Report that gives a true and fair view in accordance with Australian Accounting Standards and the ACNC and that complies with Compliance Indicator 8.32 of the Australian Council for International Development (ACFID) Code of Conduct Annual Reporting Checklist; - Preparing the Financial Report in accordance with Section 24(2) of the Charitable Fundraising (NSW) Act 1991 and Regulations and with Section 15(1) and 15(2) of the WA Charitable Collections Act 1946 and Regulations 1947 the Act[s] and Regulations; - iii.
+The fair presentation of the ACFID Financial Statements in accordance with the ACFID Code of conduct; - iv.
+Implementing necessary internal control to enable the preparation of a Financial Report and ACFID Financial Statements that gives a true and fair view and is free from material misstatement, whether due to fraud or error; and - v.
+Assessing the Group and Company's ability to continue as a going concern and whether the use of the going concern basis of accounting is appropriate.
+This includes disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless they either intend to liquidate the Group and company or to cease operations or have no realistic alternative but to do so.

-Auditor's responsibilities for the audit of the Financial Report
+Auditor's responsibilities for the audit of the Financial Report and ACFID Financial Statements